 AMF:

-- temporarily allow slices while SSC3 completes for the PDU session and do UE configuration update to provide the final allowed NSSAI when the SSC mode 3 new PDU session is up and running and old PDU session leg released.
+- temporarily allow slices while SSC3 type of behaviour completes for the PDU session and do UE configuration update to provide the final allowed NSSAI when the new PDU session is up and running and old PDU session leg released.

+- The AMF may include back off timer for the original slice and/or includes the original slice in the Rejected NSSAI to prevent the UE requesting the slice due to URSP rule re-evaluation.

 UE:

-- trigger SSC mode 3 when the PDU session is temporarily accepted in the new slice as specified in the handover command.

-- perform registration procedure by taking into account the indicated slice as replacement of the ongoing slice.

-- performs SSC mode 3 with the slice indicated to replace the ongoing slice.
+- performs SSC mode 3 type of behaviour with the slice indicated to replace the ongoing slice when requested by step 7.

 6.4 Solution #4: PDU Session on compatible network slice